runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Everything that the Fetch handler does is something every developer otherwise must do each time individually.
 But often in the interests of time, terseness, overconfidence in network stability, or due to lack of awareness these things will not be done.

-The value of an abstraction like EmberData is that its able to reduce cognitive and implementation burden on product engineers for these sorts of considerations, in many cases eliminating that burden entirely.
+The value of an abstraction like EmberData is that it is able to reduce cognitive and implementation burden on product engineers for these sorts of considerations, in many cases eliminating that burden entirely.

 Whether or not you use EmberData to manage your requests doesn't change the fact that *they need managed*.
 Even just a single, relatively simple request has this need.

 But the value doesn't end here.
-Let's take our migration further
+Lets take our migration further

 ### Taking our Migration Even Further